Syrql/CustomGiantKoTH/README.md

 **🌟 Last version :** 0.0.1

 ## Autor
-The only autor of TurnMarket:
+The only autor of Giant KOTH:
 * **[@SYRQL](https://github.com/Syrql)**